Reliable Representation Learning for Incomplete Multi-View Missing Multi-Label Classification: Abstract

 \section{Abstract}

 As a cross-topic of multi-view learning and multi-label classification, multi-view multi-label classification has gradually gained traction in recent years.
 The application of multi-view contrastive learning has further facilitated this process, however, the existing multi-view contrastive learning methods crudely separate the so-called negative pair, which largely results in the separation of samples belonging to the same category or similar ones.
 Besides, plenty of multi-view multi-label learning methods ignore the possible absence of views and labels.
-To address these issues, in this paper, we propose an incomplete multi-view partial multi-label classification network named RANK.
-In this network, a label-driven multi-view contrastive learning strategy is proposed to leverage supervised information to preserve the structure within view and perform consistent alignment across views.
+To address these issues, in this paper, we propose an incomplete multi-view missing multi-label classification network named RANK.
+In this network, a label-driven multi-view contrastive learning strategy is proposed to leverage supervised information to preserve the intra-view structure and perform the cross-view consistency alignment.
 Furthermore, we break through the view-level weights inherent in existing methods and propose a quality-aware sub-network to dynamically assign quality scores to each view of each sample.
 The label correlation information is fully utilized in the final multi-label cross-entropy classification loss, effectively improving the discriminative power.
-Last but not least, our model is not only able to handle complete multi-view multi-label datasets, but also works on datasets with missing instances and labels.
+Last but not least, our model is not only able to handle complete multi-view multi-label data, but also works on datasets with missing instances and labels.
 Extensive experiments confirm that our RANK outperforms existing state-of-the-art methods.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{